andekande/mergeable/docs/options/must_exclude.rst

 MustExclude
 ^^^^^^^^^^^

-``must_exclude`` can be used to validate that input does not match the given message or regular expression.
+``must_exclude`` can be used to validate that input does not match the given regular expression.

 ::